Stormont will have to look at income generation to tackle cash crisis – Benn

 In his first visit to the region since taking up office, Mr Benn said Stormont has historically “not been as good as it might be in income generation”.

-He also said that a priority had to be given to ensuring that the current budget was being used in the most effective way.
+He also said that a priority had to be given to ensuring that the current budget was being used in the most effective way, adding there is an urgent need for public sector reform.

 Mr Benn visited St George’s Market in Belfast on Sunday morning where he spoke to traders and members of the public.